anne-urai/slow_drift_correction/README.md

 ### Questions for Diksha
 - why is `A = 1`, rather than estimated (while fitting `C`)?
 Because now a random walk is imposed
-- how is the analytical computation of sigma done? why analytical (estimated sigma seems to explode with higher number of trials -  insert image)?
+- how is the analytical computation of sigma done? why analytical (estimated sigma seems to increase with higher number of trials -  insert image)?
 - how to interpret `C` (sometimes negative) and `sigma`?
 - why is `estDrift` computed by multiplying `Cs`?
 Sort of scaling to compensate for A = 1?
 - would analysis would with only 500 trial per participant? or would a switching LDS where the drifting criterion jumps between observers be better?